ammfat/Blanket-Web/README.md

     ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
     ```

-3. Install all requirements by running `pip install -r requirements.txt`
+4. Install all requirements by running `pip install -r requirements.txt`

-4. Activate the virtual environment.
+5. Activate the virtual environment.
 Depends on your OS and terminal, if you using GNU/Linux and FISH, simply run `source env/bin/activate.fish`

-5. Run the application by using this following commands
+6. Run the application by using this following commands

     ```
     set FLASK_APP run.py
     flask run
     ```

-6. It should be make a connection in `127.0.0.1:5000`.
+7. It should be make a connection in `127.0.0.1:5000`.
 Open the URL on your browser.

-7. Click the "Reset to Default" Navbar to setup the application sounds data.
+8. Click the "Reset to Default" Navbar to setup the application sounds data.

 ---

 ### Non-First Run

-Simply **skip the 1st, 2nd, and 7th step** on First Run section.
+Follow only the 5th and 6th step on First Run section